fortunedev223/reactjs-admin/README.md

 This command will install all the required Node.js modules into the node_modules directory inside your work folder.

 <br />
-And now, you are ready to run the Oftadeh React for the first time.
+And now, you are ready to run the React for the first time.

 ### Development